 Bailey Reservoir covers approximately 70 surface-acres and has a maximum depth of 28 feet.
 This reservoir was open to public access by the landowners for over 30 years.
 In 2012, with the help of Montana Walleyes Unlimited, FWP acquired approximately 108 acres surrounding the reservoir for development of a Fishing Access Site.
 Initial improvements included: maintenance to access road, improvements to existing fishing pier, new latrine, concrete boat ramp and pavilion, designated parking areas, fire rings, and signage.
-The Fresno Chapter of Walleye Unlimited has donated an additional fishing pier as well.
+The Fresno Chapter of Walleye Unlimited donated an additional fishing pier as well.

 Bailey was initially managed as a rainbow trout fishery, and rainbow trout thrived within the reservoir until 1980, when northern pike were illegally introduced.
 In 1984, the remainder of rainbow trout winterkilled due to severe drought.
 Chemical rehabilitation was considered, but at the request of the landowner a cool/warm water fishery was started.
-Yellow perch and black crappie were introduced in 1987, largemouth bass in 1988, and walleye in 1989.
-Rainbow trout are stocked periodically to supplement the fishery.
-The last rainbow trout stocking occurred in 2005 when 10,000 four-inch rainbow trout were stocked in late fall.
-Since 2005 Bailey Reservoir has received alternate year stocking of 10,000 walleye fingerlings and several supplemental plants of pre-spawn adult yellow perch from the Kremlin Water Ponds.
+Yellow perch and black crappie were introduced in 1987, largemouth bass in 1988, walleye in 1989 and bluegill in 2019.
+Since 2005, Bailey Reservoir has received alternate year stocking of 10,000 walleye fingerlings and several supplemental plants of pre-spawn adult yellow perch from the Kremlin Water Ponds.

-Adult sport fish populations have been monitored since 1990 with two experimental gill net sets, trap netting and seining occurs periodically.
-In addition, a voluntary creel box was erected in the summer of 2005 and maintained through 2017 to determine angler use, catch rates, and satisfaction.
-Bailey ranked 36th in the region for angler pressure in 2015/2016 (369 +/- 369 angler days; MTFWP Fisheries Bureau 2016).
+Adult sport fish populations have been monitored since 1990 with two experimental gill net sets, trap netting and seining occur periodically.
+In addition, a voluntary creel box was erected in the summer of 2005 and maintained through 2019 to determine angler use, catch rates, and satisfaction.
+Bailey ranked 25th in the region for angler pressure in 2017/2018 (532 +/- 281 angler days; MTFWP Fisheries Bureau 2018).

-From 1990-2002 Bailey Reservoir supported one of the best yellow perch and black crappie fisheries on the Hi-Line (Table 6; Figure 10).
+From 1990-2002 Bailey Reservoir supported one of the best yellow perch and black crappie fisheries on the Hi-Line (Table 6; Figure 11).
 Extensive removal of spawning adult yellow perch and black crappie (from 1999-2007), combined with low reservoir levels, high northern pike densities, and less than ideal spawning conditions are thought to be the most likely explanation for low population densities during that period.

 Since 2007, population densities of all species have fluctuated greatly (Table 6).
 Water levels and spawning conditions have been favorable during this period; however, population densities have remained below long-term averages.
-Recent seining surveys conducted in 2015 and 2016 documented successful spawning conditions exist for all species (Table 7).
-Due to extensive littoral vegetation, no seining took place in 2017.
+Recent seining surveys conducted in 2015, 2016 and 2019 documented successful spawning and rearing conditions exist for all species (Table 7).
+Due to extensive littoral vegetation, no seining took place in 2017 or 2018.
 It is unclear why species such as yellow perch, black crappie and northern pike are experiencing population declines and suppression.
 More research is needed to identify potential bottlenecks and population dynamics at Bailey Reservoir.

-Table 6. - Catch rate (CPUE (fish/net)), average length (TL, in.), and average weight (lb.) of northern pike, yellow perch, black crappie, rainbow trout, walleye, and white sucker in Bailey Reservoir, 1985-2017.
+Table 6. - Catch rate (CPUE (fish/net)), average length (TL, in.), and average weight (lb.) of northern pike, yellow perch, black crappie, rainbow trout, walleye, and white sucker in Bailey Reservoir, 1985-2019.